 The keys to a good packing job are having adequate padding, and securing the item completely.
 Wether you have original factory packaging or not, if the item can move or rattle around, it is going to get damaged.
 Before you ship your item, imagine dropping the box one of its corners from a distance of 2-3 feet onto a hard surface.
 Are you comfortable doing this?
 If not, contact us for tips on how to better prepare your shipment.

-We use a combination of 2” dense insulation foam, 1” styrofoam, heavy 50 lbs. craft paper, large and small bubble wrap, folded cardboard and if we don’t have the original box we have a foam injection machine.
+We use a combination of 2” dense insulation foam, 1” styrofoam, heavy 50 lb. craft paper, large and small bubble wrap and folded cardboard.
+If we don’t have the original box, we use a custom-foam injection machine.
 We also wrap every item in a plastic bag or stretch-wrap, to protect it from the packing materials.
 Most of these things should be available locally, and will make packing your gear much easier.
 Packing blankets can work well for larger items, but do not use packing peanuts or the inflatable plastic bags that come in Amazon boxes.
 Bubble wrap and paper work well for smaller and lighter items, but should be avoided with large and heavy items (anything over 10 lbs).
 Packing peanuts easily shift inside the box.
 Packing peanuts in a box is like water in a glass, and heavy items don't "float" - they cut right through the peanuts.
 Large bubbles can pop and leave your value item exposed.
 If you do use bubble wrap, be sure to use several layers - always use one or two more layers than you think are necessary.